totalhack/zillion/README.md

 In `Zillion` there are two main types of `Fields`:

 1. `Dimensions`: attributes of data used for labelling, grouping, and filtering
-2. `Metrics`: facts and measures that may be broken down along Dimensions
+2. `Metrics`: facts and measures that may be broken down along dimensions

-Note that a `Field` is not the same thing as a column.
+Note that a `Field` is not the same thing as a "column".
 You can think of a column as an instance of a `Field` in a particular table, with all of the specifics of that table/datasource that come with it.
 A `Field` is more like a class of a column.

 For example, you may have a `Field` called "revenue".
 That `Field` may occur across several datasources, possibly in multiple tables within a single